crystallabs/crysterm/CRYSTAL-WISHLIST.md

 ```

 This wouldn't necessarily have to support full indirect initialization.
 It
-would be enough that, if some methods are always/uncoditionally called from `initialize`,
+would be enough that, if some methods are always/unconditionally called from `initialize`,
 the same checks that apply to `initialize` also apply to those methods, and to consider
 `@x` to be set.

-## Method overloads to not get overwritten by each other so easily:
+## (Resolved) Method overloads to not get overwritten by each other so easily:

 This currently doesn't work because the first overload gets completely overwritten: